Day (automobile)

-The Day Utility was an automobile manufactured in Detroit, Michigan by the Day Automobile Company from 1911 to 1914.
+The Day Utility was an American automobile manufactured in Detroit, Michigan by the Day Automobile Company from 1911 to 1914.
 The Day used a four-cylinder, 30 hp engine and shaft drive.
 Removal of the rear seat and doors allowed the car to be converted from a five-seater touring car to a light truck in one minute.
 As a truck, the Day was able to carry up to 1000 lb in a 36 in by 96 in cargo space.
 The rear seat could be lifted away by triggering two spring locks.
-The Day had an advertised price of $950US.
+The Day had an advertised price of US$950.